Is Having Dental Work During Pregnancy Safe?

 - Let your dentist know you are pregnant

-- Postpone non-emergency dental work until the second trimester or until after delivery, if possible
+- Postpone non-emergency dental work until the second trimester or after delivery, if possible

 - Elective procedures should be postponed until after the delivery